Chabivz/019-PWA-BudgetTracker/README.md

 [![Badge](https://img.shields.io/badge/License-MIT-blue)](https://opensource.org/licenses/MIT)
 [![Badge](https://img.shields.io/badge/GitHub-chabivz-blueviolet?style=flat-square&logo=appveyor)](https://github.com/chrisabiva)

-Hi Fitness enthusiast.
-This is a web app where you can track your workout exercies by cardio and resistance using MongoDB and Express
+Hi Traveler!
+The Budget Tracker app is an app that can track your expenses and your income.
+You can download the app and use it whether you are online or offline!

 ## Table of Contents

 - [About the Project](#about-the-project)